laurentgautron/projet_3_MacGyver/README.txt

 this is MacGyver Project:
-not treminated : you'll have more détails later i must finish it before
+not terminated : you'll have more détails later i must finish it before